-Lead faculty: Dr. Greg Delemeester, Dr. Jackie Khorassani, and Dr. Tom LaSalvia
+Lead faculty: Dr. Greg Delemeester and Dr. Jackie Khorassani

 Economics is the study of choices and their resulting consequences.
 Limited natural resources in conflict with humanity's insatiable desires means difficult decisions must be made.
 Microeconomics examines those decisions at the individual household and firm level while macroeconomics studies how all of those individual decisions add up to influence society as a whole.

 Economic issues surround our everyday lives.
 Economists use theory, mathematics and statistics to study many phenomena, including:

 - interest rates on student loans, car loans, credit cards, etc.;

 - unemployment and poverty;

 - the success of your favorite baseball team;

 An economics degree